chendaniely/2016-11-01-bi_symposium/poster_text_draft.md

 # Overview:

-Network science and cognigive science are two approaces to explaining social diffusion dynamics.
+Network science and cognitive science are two approaches to explaining social diffusion dynamics.

 - Network Science:
     - How individuals are connected to other individuals